Softcatala/translation-memory-tools/README.rst

 ============

-This is the toolset used at Softcatalà to build the translation memories for all the projects that we contribute to.
+This is the toolset used at Softcatalà to build the translation memories for all the projects that we know exist in Catalan language and have their translations available openly.

-The toolset performs the following tasks:
+The toolset contains the following components with their own responsibility:

+Builder (fetch and build memories)
 * Download and unpack the files from source repositories
+* Convert from the different translation formats (ts, strings, etc) to PO
-* Create a translation memory for project in PO and TMX format
+* Create a translation memory for project in PO and TMX formats
 * Produce a single translation memory file that contains all the projects

+Web
+* Provides a web application and an API that allow users download memories and search translation
+* Provides an index-creator that creates a Whoosh index with all the strings than then the user can search using the web app
+* Provides an download-creation that creates a zip file with all memories that the user can download

+Terminology (terminology extraction)
+* Analyzes the PO files and creates a report with the most common terminology across the projects

+Quality (feedback on how to improve translations)
+* Runs Pology and LanguageTool and generates HTML reports on translation quality

 `Web page of the project`_